Skip to main content

 Features

-Video Templates: The PTZOptics team is making it easy to select the best performance IP video streams for your project by providing easily selectable video templates for NDI, Dante, and IP streaming.
+Video Templates: Select the best performance IP video streams for your project with easily selectable video templates for NDI and IP streaming.

-White Balance Modes: This feature helps adjust the color balance in your images, specifically focusing on white.
+White Balance Modes: Adjusts the color balance in your images, specifically focusing on the color white.
 Different lighting conditions can change the color of white, which may alter other colors in the image.
-White balance modes can help correct for different types of light, such as sunlight, shade, tungsten, fluorescent, etc. so that the white in your image remains true and other colors are displayed correctly.
+White balance modes can help correct for various types of lighting, such as sunlight, shade, tungsten, and fluorescent,

-Exposure Modes: Each exposure mode provides different combinations of aperture, shutter speed, and ISO.
-Various modes include manual (where you control everything), auto (the camera decides), and modes that allow control over one aspect (like shutter priority, where you control the shutter speed and the camera adjusts the other settings)
+Exposure Modes: The camera offers several exposure modes to help you determine the correct combination of aperture, shutter speed, and gain to achieve the perfect exposure.
+Different modes include manual (where you control everything), auto (the camera decides), or other modes that allow control over one aspect (like shutter priority, where you control the shutter speed and the camera handles the rest)

-Profiles: Profiles allow you to quickly set up your camera for different shooting situations.
+Profiles: Adapt to different shooting situations quickly using your own custom profiles.
 For example, you might have one profile for indoor shooting, another for outdoor shooting, and another for low-light conditions.
-Each profile would have different settings like white balance, exposure, frame rate, etc.
+A profile can save settings such as white balance, exposure, and frame rate, among others.

 NTP for NDI sync: Network Time Protocol (NTP) is a networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks.
 This can be used to ensure that the timestamps on the Network Device Interface (NDI) streams from your cameras are accurate and synchronized, ensuring that your video streams are in sync with each other and with any other networked devices.

-Multicast/Unicast: With multicast, data can be sent to multiple recipients simultaneously.
-With unicast, data can only be sent from one sender to one receiver.
-Choosing to use multicast or unicast will depend on the network setup and the requirements of the video stream.
+Multicast/Unicast: Data transmission over a network.
+In multicast, data is sent simultaneously to multiple recipients.
+In unicast, data is sent from a single sender to a single receiver.
+Depending on your network setup and the requirements of your video stream.
+Choose what works for you.

-1080p HD: Next generation SONY UHD CMOS sensor for shooting high quality video at 60 FPS, with the flexibililty to adjust numerous other resolutions and frame rates.
+1080p HD: Next-generation SONY UHD CMOS sensor for shooting high-quality video at 60 FPS, with the flexibility to adjust numerous other resolutions and frame rates.

 Low Light: CMOS image sensor with ultra-high SNR can reduce image noise in low light.